Skip to Content

 There are hundreds, maybe even thousands, of different kinds in your soil, many of which are specifically suited to certain growers and plants.

-Adding a few fungi manually will hardly have any effect, so it is better to focus on helping the existing mycorrhizae thrive.
+Adding a few fungi manually will hardly have any effect, so focusing on helping the existing mycorrhizae thrive is better.

 Manufactured mycorrhizae are also sensitive to heat, so there is a high chance the fungi will be killed when it is stored or transported.
 There is no way of knowing if the fungi are alive, so in most cases, it is better to avoid this kind of product altogether.